JohanPeeters/rides-api/README.md

 `Access-Control-Max-Age` of 600s affords performance optimization at negligible increased risk since the stack would need reconfiguration for CORS settings to change which requires human intervention.

+### list

+This method is triggered by a `GET` request on the rides collection.
+It does not take any parameters and returns up to 100 rides.
+These are not sorted and are not guaranteed to be the most recent ones - this is not a real-world application.

+If the `Origin` header in the request is not in the range of allowed origins, a 403 response is returned with no results.
+Otherwise, the 200 response includes the `Access-Control-Allow-Origin` header with the value in the request's `Origin` header.

 ## Limitations

 * *Authorizer:* `template.yaml` creates a Cognito User Pool called `riders`.
 It also creates an authorizer in the API that refers to the pool.
 Moreover, clients are created that can request tokens.
 One is called `test-client`, the other `ride-sharing`.
 The former is intended for test automation, the latter for a browser-based OAuth application.
 In order to start using the Cogito User Pool, the following remains to be done: